PetarSimonovic/bank/README.md

 **printStatement**

-- printStatement will print out a list of transactions in reverse-date order (ie starting with the most recent).
+- printStatement will print out a list of transactions in reverse chronological order.

 ### Structure and design